Sample slides of students' work in beginning and intermediate classes.

 PREREQUISITES AND ASSESSMENTS:

 Some courses have prerequisites before starting.
 This is to keep the instruction on schedule and helps make sure that students have the best chance of success in the intermediate and advanced courses.
-The instructor can perform a simple, short assessment of a student’s readiness by email (firstname.lastname@example.org) and a phone conversation (916.704.3262).
+Prior to registering a student, the instructor can perform a simple, short assessment of a student’s readiness by email (firstname.lastname@example.org) and a phone conversation (916.704.3262).

 CLASS SIZE LIMITATIONS:

-Class sizes are limited to a given number of students by the location classroom size.
+Class sizes are limited by the location classroom size.
 Therefore, at times we have to turn away a student or two or start another course at another time and/or location.
 If there are only one or two students enrolled in a class, we may ask that those students consider moving to the same course if offered on another day/time.

-At times, students must miss a class session.
-In order to not have students fall behind and/or require the instructor to re-teach a previous week’s lesson during the current one, the instructor will post the video demonstration, the PowerPoint lecture, the class exercises, and the homework guidelines on BrekkeArt.com of the missed session.
-The student is asked to email (email@example.com) progress to the instructor for review and critique.
+At times, students may miss a class session.
+In order to not have students fall behind and/or require the instructor to re-teach a previous week’s lesson during the current one, the instructor will post the video demonstration, the PowerPoint lecture, the class exercises, and the homework guidelines on BrekkeArt.com (or by email) of the missed session.
+The student must email (firstname.lastname@example.org) progress to the instructor for review and critique.
+At times, a phone meeting is necessary.

 CHARTER SCHOOL PARENT RESPONSIBILITIES: